TosinAremu/DSA-Capstone-Project---Kultra-Mega-Stores-Inventory/README.md

 - Order Modes: Regular Air and Delivery Truck are prevalent; express air is used for urgent deliveries.

 #### D. Profitability Analysis
-- Profitability Variance: Some orders, despite high sales, show negative profits, possibly due to high shipping costs or discounts.
+- Profitability Variance: Some orders, despite high sales, show negative profits, possibly due to high shipping costs discounts or returns.
 - Key Profit Drivers:
   1. Larger orders with higher unit prices tend to yield better profits.
   2. Orders with low discounts 3% tend to be more profitable.